 - 2 lbs (907g) frozen broccoli florets (32 oz)

 - Preheat oven to 425°F. Brush 1 tablespoon of the olive oil on a large rimmed sheet pan.
 The pan size I use is 13" x 18" and it fits all 2 lbs of broccoli comfortably in a single layer.

 - Add garlic powder, salt, pepper, and onion powder to a small bowl and stir to combine evenly.

-- Add frozen broccoli florets to a large mixing bowl and drizzle with 2 tbsp of olive oil.
+- Add frozen broccoli florets to a large mixing bowl and drizzle with 2 tablespoons of olive oil.
 Scatter spices over top and stir/toss to coat evenly.

 - Pour out broccoli onto the prepped sheet pan and arrange in a single layer.
-Drizzle remaining 1 tbsp of olive oil over top of the florets.
+Drizzle remaining 1 tablespoon of olive oil over top of the florets.

 - Roast for 35-40 minutes, or until the broccoli has softened to be very fork tender and the tops are slightly charred (or charred to your liking).